-Validity checks for parameters.
+'Validity checks for parameters.'

-This controls the treatment of parameters within a subprogram (as opposed to -gnatVi and -gnatVm which control validity testing of parameters on a call.
-If either of these call options is used, then normally an assumption is made within a subprogram that the input arguments have been validity checking at the point of call, and do not need checking again within a subprogram).
-If -gnatVp is set, then this assumption is not made, and parameters are not assumed to be valid, so their validity will be checked (or rechecked) within the subprogram.
+This controls the treatment of formal parameters within a subprogram (as opposed to -gnatVi and -gnatVm, which control validity testing of actual parameters of a call).
+If either of these call options is specified, then normally an assumption is made within a subprogram that the validity of any incoming formal parameters of the corresponding mode(s) has already been checked at the point of call and does not need rechecking.
+If -gnatVp is set, then this assumption is not made and so their validity may be checked (or rechecked) within the subprogram.
+If neither of the two call-related options is specified, then this switch has no effect.